smlsvnssn/ouml/README.md

 #### ö.createEnum(arr) → Object;

 Creates and returns an enumerable, i.e. an object where the keys and values are the same.
 Lets you create kinda sorta vanilla typechecking light.
-Takes an array of strings as input.
+Takes strings, or an array of strings, as input.
-Example: `const sizes = ö.createEnum(['small', 'medium', 'large']); giveMeIcecream(sizes.large);`
+Example: `const sizes = ö.createEnum('small', 'medium', 'large'); giveMeIcecream(sizes.large);`

 #### ö.data( object, key, value ) → data | data.key